Fan Fic / Day of the Barney Trilogy

 - All of the Other Reindeer: Maca'hzar isn't exactly loved by Barney and the other Loved Ones due to the fact that he's Fran's test-tube son.
 The only reason he was left alive was so he could be used as the Chew Toy.

-- And I Must Scream: Quite litterally Barney's ultimate fate.
+- And I Must Scream: Quite literally Barney's ultimate fate, as Jeremy last sees him inside a crystal, frozen in a scream.

 - Artistic License – History: In part 3, it features Adolf Schicklgruber making the decision to change his name to Adolf Hitler after having been befriended and corrupted by Barney.
 The basis of the "Adolf Hitler could've been Adolf Schicklgruber" meme is that his father was born with the surname Schicklgruber, but successfully changed it to Hitler.
 Adolf Hitler never bore the surname Schicklgruber at any time in his life.